Someone knows the answer…

-15 February 2015 is the eighteenth anniversary of an unsolved murder.
+15th February 2016 marks the nineteenth anniversary of an unsolved murder.

-Commenting as recently as August 2014 on their practice in the late 1990s Sussex police pointed out that “current investigative practices are vastly different”.
+Commenting on their practice in the late 1990s Sussex police have pointed out that “current investigative practices are vastly different”.

 The Force has completely updated and reorganised the way it investigates both major crime and critical incidents ...
-Significant changes to our investigative practices include a dedicated Major Crime Team, accredited senior investigating officers and trained family liaison officers.
 These arrangements were closely examined and approved by HM Inspectors of Constabulary.ITV news 14 August 2014

-The individuals with vested interests may hope that after eighteen years no-one will still be asking “Who killed Billie-Jo?”
+There are individuals with vested interests who may hope that after nineteen years no-one will still be asking “Who killed Billie-Jo?”